 There are two ways to install R on Ubuntu:

-- Install R from Ubuntu repositories.
+- From Ubuntu repositories.
 The installation process is simple and requires only a few steps.
-However, since the default Ubuntu libraries are not updated as frequently as the CRAN repositories, there is a possibility of installing an older version of R.
+However, since the default Ubuntu libraries are not updated as frequently as the CRAN repositories, installing an older version of R is possible.

-- Install R from the CRAN repository.
-CRAN (Comprehensive R Archive Network) is backed by the R Foundation and serves as the primary software repository for R. It hosts a collection of current and past versions of the R distribution, along with documentation and contributed R packages.
-While the installation process from CRAN may involve additional steps compared to the Ubuntu repositories method, it always includes the latest available R version.
+- From the CRAN repository.
+Comprehensive R Archive Network (CRAN ) is backed by the R Foundation.
+It serves as the primary software repository for R. It hosts a collection of current and past R distribution versions, documentation, and contributed R packages.
+While the installation process from CRAN involves additional steps compared to the Ubuntu repositories method, it always includes the latest available R version.

 Method 1: Install R from Ubuntu Repository